TARADevOps/tsuki-webshop/README.md

 ### Who are we ?

-We are Tsuki (https://www.tsuki.digital) and this is our open source backend :)
+We are Tsuki (https://www.tsuki.digital) and we are proudly open sourced.